trask/repository-practices/RELEASING.md

 ## Notes about "pre-releases"

-* Pre-release versions (e.g. `1.9.0-rc.1`) are supported, and will cause a "short-term" release branch to be created based on the full version name (e.g. `release/v1.9.0-rc.1` instead of a "long-term" release branch name like `release/v1.9.x`).
+* Pre-release versions (e.g. `1.9.0-rc.2`) are supported, and will cause a "short-term" release branch to be created based on the full version name (e.g. `release/v1.9.0-rc.2` instead of a "long-term" release branch name like `release/v1.9.x`).
 * Patch releases are not supported on short-term release branches.
 * The version in `main` in this case will be bumped to the release version (e.g. `1.9.0-dev`).
-* To make a second pre-release version, manually update the version in `main` (e.g. update it from `1.9.0-dev` to `1.9.0-rc.2-dev`) before running the prepare release branch workflow for that release.